 Date Changes made Sign off 19 March 2020 Original version Matthew Redford and Chair of Council 24 March 2020 Additional statement about osteopathic practice in the current context.
 Guidance updated to incorporate Guidance on Shielding.
 Matthew Redford 2 April 2020 Additional Guidance: Osteopathic Practice in the COVID-19 section updates Additional paragraphs about osteopathic practice in the current context highlighting telephone or video consultations or closure (with signposting to other health care resources for patients) as appropriate options in the current context.
 Additional Guidance: Infection control section updates Additional guidance highlighting health and safety obligations and links to further resources.
-Standard Infection Control Procedures updated in accordance with the updated version (27 March 2020) Guidance for infection prevention and control in healthcare settings Adapted from Pandemic Influenza: Guidance for Infection prevention and social Care (DHSC), Public Health Wales (PHW), Public Health Agency (PHA) Northern Ireland, Health Protection Scotland (HPS) and Public Health England as official guidance.)
+Standard Infection Control Procedures updated in accordance with the updated version (27 March 2020) Guidance for infection prevention and control in healthcare settings Adapted from Pandemic Influenza: Guidance for Infection prevention and control in healthcare settings 2020 Issued jointly by the Department of Health and Social Care (DHSC), Public Health Wales (PHW), Public Health Agency (PHA) Northern Ireland, Health Protection Scotland (HPS) and Public Health England as official guidance.)
 Additional statement about practitioners who have had and recovered from COVID-19 still following infection control procedures including PPE.
-Matthew Redford 8 April 2020 Additional Guidance: Infection control section updatesUpdated to take account of COVID-19: infection prevention and control (IPC) published by Public Health England working with NHS England and NHS Improvement, and the Devolved Administrations to review the UK's infection prevention and control recommendations for COVID-19 (7 April 2020).
+Matthew Redford 8 April 2020 Additional Guidance: Infection control section updates Updated to take account of COVID-19: infection prevention and control (IPC) published by Public Health England working with NHS England and NHS Improvement, and the Devolved Administrations to review the UK's infection prevention and control recommendations for COVID-19 (7 April 2020).
 Matthew Redford